 Anxiety that comes as a result of a chronic health condition is still anxiety, and that means it can be treated with the right coping strategies.
-Find out more about how to stop your anxiety now with my free 7 minute anxiety test.
+Find out more about how to stop your anxiety now with my free 7-minute anxiety test.

 Causes of Anxiety From Mastocytosis

 Most anxiety from mastocytosis is related to either attacks of systemic mastocytosis or simply living with the condition (such as in the case of cutaneous mastocytosis).
-In general, however, mastocytosis doesn't literally cause anxiety as symptom.
+In general, however, mastocytosis doesn't cause anxiety as a symptom.
 Rather, anxiety develops because living with the symptoms is difficult.

 That's why you can start with my free anxiety test to simply learn what you can do to control your anxiety.
-You should also speak with your doctor about medications to limit the symptoms, so that you can ultimately control the severity of the disorder.
+You should also speak with your doctor about medications to limit the symptoms so that you can ultimately control the severity of the disorder.